Flong time, no see

 Flongs and stereotypes, left out of the party, deserve a memorial for their place in history.
 They received Viking funerals while they lived set afire nightly, and now that they’re gone, this electronic remembrance of their one-time greatness.

 Glenn Fleishman writes about technology past and present from his home in Seattle.
-In 2017, he was the School of Visual Concepts first artist in residence, printing a letterpress book of his type and language, Not To Put Too Fine a Point on It.
-In early 2018, he published the book London Kerning about living typographic history in that city.
-He’s currently making the Tiny Type Museum & Time Capsule, a collection of printing and type artifacts in a custom case that trace the history of printing and put it in your hand.
+He was the inaugural artist-in-residence at the School of Visual Concepts (2017), published the book London Kerning about living typographic history in that city (2018), and created and produced (with Anna Robinson) the project the Tiny Type Museum & Time Capsule, a collection of historic and modern printing and type artifacts (2019–2021).
+You can get his book on the history of printing, Six Centuries of Type & Printing, in letterpress-printed and ebook forms.

 This is a work in progress relying on sources stretching over more than two centuries.
-I welcome expert feedback and all questions!
+I welcome expert feedback and any questions!

 An afternote on typesetting